Divorce is likely to be one of the most significant, difficult and painful events you will ever experience in your life.

-For more than 20 years, Founder and Divorce Mediator Joe Dillon has been helping individuals, couples and corporations mediate a myriad of complex issues and intractable problems by utilizing his experience with negotiation, finance and interpersonal relationships.
+For more than 20 years, our expert, professionally trained divorce mediator Joe Dillon has been helping individuals, couples and corporations mediate a myriad of complex issues and intractable problems by utilizing his experience with negotiation, finance and interpersonal relationships.

-And we're proud of Joe's high resolution rate which has been 98% or greater every year we've been in practice.
-Which means that with Joe's help, our clients reached a successfully mediated agreement, privately in mediation and out of court.
+We're proud of Joe's high case resolution rate which has been 98% or greater every year Equitable Mediation has been in practice.